asarow/Yahoo-Finance-data-extractor/README.md

 ## Features
 * An easy to use Graphical User Interface which displays basic financial information
-* A search bar for retrieving stock information of most publicly-traded companies
 * An option to quickly build and view the company's income statement, balance sheet, and statement of cash flows
 * An option to view annual or quarterly financial statements
 * The ability to export annual or quarterly financial statements in an excel-friendly format